jilkoval/MoT-CAS-analysis/README.md

 # MoT-CAS-analysis
-Ministry of Transport interview exercise CAS anlysis by region.
+Ministry of Transport interview exercise -- some basic CAS analysis and visualisations by region.